By Joanne Jeffries. Last Updated August 20th 2021. Welcome to our guide to claiming for being injured by a falling object.

 The type of injuries sustained when struck by a falling object could be minor.
 However, you could suffer a more serious head injury and this could be life-altering.

-Our solicitors are here to assist you.
+Our solicitors are here to assist you if you’ve been injured by a falling object.
 They work hard to ensure that your case is fully assessed.
 Once this is achieved, your personal injury claim can go forward.